decaf-dev/obsidian-note-splitter/README.md

 6. See split notes in the [output folder](#output-folder)

 > [!NOTE]
-> Splitting a note does not modify the original note.
+> Splitting a note will not modify the original note.

 ### Frontmatter